-3.2.1 Model structures
+3.2.1.
+Model Structures

-Attention masks A major distinguishing factor for different architectures is the "mask" used by different attention mechanisms in the model.
+A major distinguishing factor for different architectures is the "mask" used by different attention mechanisms in the model.
 Recall that the self-attention operation in a Transformer takes a sequence as input and outputs a new sequence of the same length.
 Each entry of the output sequence is produced by computing a weighted average of entries of the input sequence.
-Specifically, let y_i refer to the ith element of the input sequence and x_j refer to the jth entry of the input sequence. y_i is computed as $\sum_j w{i,j}x_j$, where $w{i,j}$ is the scalar weight produced by the self-attention mechanism
+Specifically, let y_i refer to the ith element of the output sequence and x_j refer to